Aurelien292/holbertonschool-system_engineering-devops/README_english.md

 ![Diagramme](bandeau.png)
 ## 3) Secured and monitored web infrastructure

-1. Certificat SSL : Le trafic est chiffré à l’aide d’un certificat SSL
+1. SSL Certificate: Traffic is encrypted using an SSL certificate
-2. 1st Firewall :  il bloque tout accès non autorisé et protège le réseau contre des attaques
+2. 1st Firewall :  It blocks all unauthorized access and protects the network against attacks
-3. 2nd firwall : restreint l'accès aux ressources internes sensibles.
+3. 2nd firwall : Restricts access to sensitive internal resources.
-4. 3rd firwall :  garantit que seules les requêtes autorisées sont transmises des serveurs web aux serveurs d'application.
+4. 3rd firwall :  Ensures that only authorized requests are forwarded from web servers to application servers.
 ![Diagramme](2-secured_and_monitored_web_infrastructure.png)
 ![Diagramme](bandeau.png)
 ## 4) Scale up

-1. L'utilisateur veut accéder à un site web, par exemple, www.foobar.com.
+1. The user wants to access a website, for example, www.foobar.com.
-2. Le DNS prend la résolution du nom de domaine (comme www.foobar.com) en une adresse IP (par exemple, 8.8.8.8).
+2. DNS resolves the domain name (like www.foobar.com) to an IP address (like 8.8.8.8).
-3. Le Load Balancer reçoit la requête et la redirige vers le serveurs(Nginx).
+3. The Load Balancer receives the request and redirects it to the servers (Nginx).
-4. En __mode cluster__ , si un load balancer tombe en panne, le deuxième prend automatiquement le relais.
+4. In __cluster mode__ , if one load balancer fails, the second one automatically takes over.
-5. Nginx agit comme le serveur web qui gère la requête de l'utilisateur.
+5. Nginx acts as the web server that handles the user's request.
-6. Le serveur d'application est responsable de l'exécution de la logique métier.
+6. The application server is responsible for executing the business logic.
-7. La base de données stocke toutes les informations nécessaires à l'application.
+7. The database stores all the information needed by the application.

 ![Diagramme](3-scale_up.png)

-Ajout d'un load balancer pour rediriger le trafic en cas de défaillance du premier.
+Added a load balancer to redirect traffic if the first one fails.

 ![Diagramme](bandeau.png)

 ## Conclusion :

-Pour une infrastructure web efficace, il est crucial d'avoir un bon équilibre entre sécurité, disponibilité, performance, évolutivité et surveillance.
+For an efficient web infrastructure, it is crucial to have a good balance between security, availability, performance, scalability and monitoring.